This information explains your spinal cord stimulator (SCS), including how it works and how it’s placed.

 - The remote is a handheld device that comes with your SCS.
 You can adjust the settings of your SCS using the remote.
 Your doctor will give you more information about how and when to adjust your settings.

 You will wear the temporary SCS for about 7 to 10 days.
-Then, you will have a follow-up appointment with your doctor to remove your temporary SCS and talk about if a permanent SCS will help you manage your pain.
+You will have a follow-up appointment with your doctor.
+They will remove the SCS at your appointment.
+They will also talk with you about a permanent SCS and if it will help you manage your pain.

-Your doctor will give you more information about your SCS screening test, including what to expect and how to get ready for it.
+Your doctor will give you more information about your SCS screening test.
+They will tell you what to expect and how to get ready for it.

-If you and your doctor decide that this is the right treatment for you, you will have surgery to implant your SCS.
+If you and your doctor decide this treatment is right for you, you will have surgery to implant your SCS.
 Your nurse will give you more information about your surgery and tell you how to get ready.

 You will have to wait about 10 days after your temporary SCS is removed to have your surgery.
 This will give your body time to heal after having your temporary SCS removed.

-Most insurance companies, including Medicare, cover the cost of the SCS screening test and placement.
-Call your insurance company to see if you will be covered.
+Most health insurers, including Medicare, cover the cost of the SCS screening test and placement.
+Call your insurer and ask if you will be covered.

-Your insurance company may also want you to have psychological testing done before approving the permanent SCS.
-Call your insurance company for more information.
+Your health insurer may also want you to have psychological testing before it approves the permanent SCS.
+Call them for more information.

 Your surgery will take 1 to 3 hours.

 After your surgery, you will be taken to the recovery room.
-In the recovery room, your doctor will begin programming your SCS to give you pain relief based on how much pain you’re feeling and where your pain is.
+Your doctor will program your SCS to give you pain relief.
 Instead of pain, you may feel tingling.
 Your nurse will teach you how to adjust the strength and settings of your SCS using the remote.

 You will have your SCS in place for as long as you need it to help you manage your pain.

 Your SCS may set off metal detectors.
-You will get a card that says you have an implanted device.
-You must carry this card with you while you have your SCS in place, both in the hospital and at home.
+You will get an identification (ID) card that says you have an implanted device.
+You must carry this card with you at all times while you have your SCS in place.
 You will get this card in the hospital or it will be sent to you a few weeks after your surgery.

 After your surgery, your incisions may be sore.
-You will be given a prescription for pain medication before you leave the hospital.
-Talk with your doctor or nurse about possible side effects and when you should start switching to over-the-counter pain medications (medications you buy without a prescription).
+You will be given a prescription for pain medicine before you leave the hospital.
+Talk with your healthcare provider about possible side effects.

-- Don’t bend over, such as to pick something up from the ground.
+- Do not bend over, such as to pick something up from the ground.

-- Don’t twist your body, such as to crack your back.
+- Do not twist your body, such as to crack your back.

-- Don’t put your body in extreme hot or cold temperatures, such as in a sauna, hot tub, or ice bath.
+- Do not put your body in very hot or cold temperatures.
+This includes a sauna, hot tub, or ice bath.

 Follow-up appointments

-You will have a follow-up appointment with your pain doctor 1 to 2 months after your surgery to see if your SCS is helping you with your pain.
+- You will have a follow-up appointment with your pain doctor 1 to 2 months after your surgery.
+They will check if your SCS is helping you with your pain.

-You will also have follow-up appointments every 1 to 3 months to adjust the settings of your SCS to better treat your pain.
+- You will also have follow-up appointments every 1 to 3 months.
+Your doctor will adjust the settings of your SCS to better treat your pain.

 If you have any questions or concerns, call the Anesthesia Pain Service at 212-639-6851.
-You can reach us Monday through Friday from to If it’s after , during the weekend, or on a holiday, call 212-639-2000 and ask for the anesthesia pain person on call.
+You can reach a staff member Monday through Friday from to After , during the weekend, or on holidays, call 646-699-8322 and ask for the anesthesia pain person on call.